polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 ## How Transactions are Constructed

-Polkadot SDK defines its transaction formats generically to allow developers to implement custom ways to define valid transactions.
+Polkadot SDK defines its transaction formats generically, allowing developers to implement custom ways to define valid transactions.
 In a runtime built with FRAME, however (assuming transaction version 4), a transaction must be constructed by submitting the following encoded data:

 `<signing account ID> + <signature> + <additional data>`